-A perfect way to start your Germany tour is to enjoy the mystique’s route view of the 400km long Romantic Road.
+A perfect way to start your tour is to enjoy the mystique’s route view of the 400km long Romantic Road.
 In medieval times, it was a trade route that connected the center of Germany with the south.
-Known as Germany's most scenic drive, the Romantic Road offers the visitors an opportunity to witness picturesque towns with city walls, towers, half-timbered houses, hidden monasteries, medieval castles, and romantic hotels and also to discover the country’s art, culture, and natural beauty.
+Romantic Road offers the visitors an opportunity to witness picturesque towns with city walls, towers, half-timbered houses, hidden monasteries, medieval castles, and romantic hotels and also to discover the country’s art, culture, and natural beauty.

-The average span of traveling this road is three (3) days.
+The average span of traveling this road is 3 days.
 But it depends on how long you spend at every stop you will take.
-Its traditional starting point is from Würzburg and ends at Füssen, where you can also witness the famous Neuschwanstein Castle.
+Its traditional starting point is from Würzburg and ends at Füssen.
 The best time to visit this is in fall, summer, or winter.

 Also called as the ultimate fairytale castle, it is one of Europe's most famous royal castles.
 It is situated on a rugged hill near Füssen in southwest Bavaria.
 It was specially made for King Ludwig II of Bavaria, who was sometimes called the Swan King.
-The castles themselves would be enough to satisfy your eyes.
-But the best view of the castle is from Mary’s Bridge.
+The best view of the castle is from Mary’s Bridge.
 It is the perfect place to take a picture and enjoy the mesmerizing view of the castle.